erilu/cell-line-transcriptome-analysis/README.md

 ![](cellatlas-analysis-notebook_files/figure-markdown_github/top_enriched_enzyme_heatmap-1.png)

 Although these enzymes appear restricted to non-hematopoietic cell lines, the expression of these enzymes are highly variable and spotty.
 There does not seem to be an enzyme that is uniformly expressed at a high level across all non-hematopoietic cell lines.
+Nevertheless, I can use these lists of enzymes and GSTs as a starting point for my lab experiments.

 Conclusion
 ----------

 Here, I've shown you how to perform differential gene expression analysis on the cell atlas dataset from the Human Protein Atlas.
 I compared hematopoietic and non-hematopoietic cell lines with the goal of finding a list of enzymes enriched in non-hematopoietic cells.
 My hope is that others will be able to work off of my analysis to compare different groups of cell lines for their own research projects.

-If you are interested in a more in-depth look at how to perform RNA-seq analysis, you can check out my bulk RNA-seq analysis [guide](https://github.com/erilu/bulk-rnaseq-analysis) where I provide step-by-step examples of how to download raw .fastq sequencing files, align them to a reference genome, and use DESeq2 to find differentially expressed genes.
+If you are interested in a more in-depth look at how to perform RNA-seq analysis, you can check out my bulk RNA-seq analysis [guide](https://github.com/erilu/bulk-rnaseq-analysis) where I provide step-by-step examples of how to download raw FASTQ sequencing files, align them to a reference genome, and use DESeq2 to find differentially expressed genes.
 Thanks for reading!